butyi/gzml/README.md

 - compiles the flash erase and program routines (loader.asm) using asm8 compiler
 - php script creates C source defines for start address of routines from LST file
 - php script creates C source array definition from S19 file
-- deletes monloader previous instance if there is
+- deletes gzml previous instance if there is
-- compiles monloader by gcc
+- compiles gzml by gcc

 Development procedure:
-- Modify any source (monloader.c , loader.asm)
+- Modify any source (gzml.c , loader.asm)
 - Call `bash update_loader`
 - Try it